 With the future ever more reliant on trading with the big wide world, it’s vital that exporters shed the old, defunct belief that “everyone does business like we do”, because the truth is that they don’t.

 Since exporters may find it a challenge to get their hands on quick and easy information concerning business in or with foreign countries, we’ve launched The Business Culture Complexity Index™.

 This index ranks the top 50 economies of the world according to how difficult or easy a business culture may be.

 Denmark sits at the top spot (with the easiest culture for Western nationals to navigate) with Nigeria at the bottom.

 The Business Culture Complexity Index™ Heat Map

 The Index offers exporters, or potential exporters, the opportunity to assess how tricky a new market could be for them as well as offering tips on doing business there.

-Whether it’s learning about religious taboos, how to meet and greet or sell to another culture, taking time out to learn and to capitalise on your cultural knowledge can only help boost your chances of success.
+Whether it’s learning about religious taboos, how to meet and greet or selling to another culture, taking time out to learn and to capitalise on your cultural knowledge can only help boost your chances of success.

 Cross-Cultural Resources for Exporters

-For exporters looking for resources on countries and cultures, then we have a range of free and paid for resources available on our website including:
+For exporters looking for resources on countries and cultures, then we have a range of free and paid-for resources available on our website including: